What Are G-Codes in Medical Billing? - Detailed Explanation

 For example:

-GA - Waiver of liability statement on file
+- Modifier GA when a waiver of liability is on file

-Many G-codes are limited to once per year, per provider or per beneficiary.
-Submitting them too often can result in denials or overpayments.
+Many G-Codes are restricted to once per year, once per lifetime, or within defined time frames.
+Submitting services more frequently than allowed can result in over-frequency denials or payment recoupments.

 - Provider credentials